danicuki/jam-docs/docs/knowledge/advanced/simple-networking/spec.md

 ### CE 139/140: Segment shard request

-Request for one or more 12-byte segment shards.
+Request for one or more 12-byte segment shards (12-bytes size be different depending on number of cores)

 This protocol should be used by guarantors to request import segment shards from assurers in order to complete work-package bundles for guaranteeing.